perfectline/validates_existence/README.md

 ## Credits

-Coffee Middleware is created and maintained by [PerfectLine](http://www.perfectline.co), LLC.
+Validates Existence is created and maintained by [PerfectLine](http://www.perfectline.co), LLC.

 ## License

-Coffee Middleware is Copyright © 2009-2014 [PerfectLine](http://www.perfectline.co), LLC.
+Validates Existence is Copyright © 2009-2014 [PerfectLine](http://www.perfectline.co), LLC.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.